Dynamic Appointment Scheduling: Introduction

-\item[$\circ$] \tred{Consider the situation of a parcel delivery service.
-Typically, clients are provided a relatively wide window, in which they are supposed to be at home.
-With our approach, they can be given a refinement, which enables them to use their time more efficiently. } \item[$\circ$] \tred{Various other applications can be thought of.
-Also in the setting of, say, a plumber or a repairman, clients are typically given wide intervals in which they have to be present, but they would be pleased to be sent (reliable) adjustments on the fly. } \end{itemize} \tred{Besides being applicable in the settings mentioned above, we would like to stress that our approach provides a benchmark for what one could win by adaptively updating the appointment schedule.
-Concretely, with adaptive schedules gaining importance, our numerical output can be used to quantify the potential gain.}
+\item[$\circ$] \tred{Various other applications can be thought of.
+Also in the setting of, say, a repairperson or a plumber, clients are typically given wide intervals in which they have to be present, but they would be pleased to be sent (reliable) adjustments on the fly.} \tredd{In this context, a client's `service’ should be thought of as capturing the time until the repairperson is available to start working on the next service (that is, the travel time is included).} \end{itemize} \tred{Besides being applicable in the settings mentioned above, we would like to stress that our approach provides a benchmark for what one could win by adaptively updating the appointment schedule. \tredd{Concretely, with adaptive schedules becoming increasingly important, our numerical output can be used to quantify the potential gain.
+Our machinery also facilitates the comparison of (conceptually or computationally) simpler adaptive scheduling approaches with the `ideal' DP-based one; as such it is useful when exploring the `complexity/efficiency tradeoff'.}}